Henry Van Thio

+After the February 2021 coup d'état, Van Thio was believed to have been placed under house arrest by the military junta whilst continuing to be recognized as vice president.
+Van Thio was announced by the junta to have resigned as vice president for "health reasons" on 22 April 2024.

 Early life and military career

-He is an ethnic Chin and graduated with a Bachelor of Arts in Geography from Mandalay Arts and Science University, with a Graduate Diploma in Law from Rangoon Arts and Science University.
-He previously served as a Major in the Burmese Army.
+Henry Van Thio is an ethnic Chin who graduated with a Bachelor of Arts in geography from Mandalay Arts and Science University, with a graduate diploma in law from Rangoon Arts and Science University.
+He previously served as a major in the Burmese Army.

-Vice Presidency
+Vice presidency

-On 10 March 2016, he was nominated as one of the Vice Presidents of Myanmar by National League for Democracy.
+On 10 March 2016, he was nominated as one of the vice presidents of Myanmar by National League for Democracy.

-On 11 March 2016, 148 MPs nominated him as one of the Vice Presidents of Myanmar from the House of Nationalities and on 15 March 2016, he received 79 votes out of 352 in the Assembly of the Union, becoming the Second Vice President of Myanmar.
+On 11 March 2016, 148 MPs nominated him as one of the vice presidents of Myanmar from the House of Nationalities and on 15 March 2016, he received 79 votes out of 352 in the Assembly of the Union, becoming the Second Vice President of Myanmar.
 He was sworn in on 30 March 2016.

-Although many state- and union-level politicians, including Aung San Suu Kyi and Win Myint, were placed under house arrest during the 2021 Myanmar coup d'état on 1 February, Henry Van Thio remained in his office under the Constitution of Myanmar.
+After the 2021 Myanmar coup d'état on 1 February, Van Thio was believed by analysts to have been placed under house arrest by the military junta whilst still being recognized as vice president under the Constitution of Myanmar.
 Since the coup, he has missed several meetings of the National Defence and Security Council, during which the council extended the military junta's rule.
-In January 2023, he was hospitalised after falling at home.
+In January 2023, he was allegedly hospitalised after falling at home.
+He made his first public appearance at the National Defence and Security Council Meeting on 31 July.
+On 9 August, the NLD released a press statement expelling Van Thio from the party.